Answer all the questions

 Topic: Dramatic Elements

-⭐ Bassy is a character in the play because he is actively engaged in the scene with Jonsey, contributing to the conversation.
-He is not a director or narrator but a part of the action as a character.
+Bassy is a character in the play because he interacts with other characters, like Jonsey, and is involved in the dialogue.
+He is not the director or narrator, and does not serve as a producer.
+He is an active part of the story.

 Explanation: